yosemitebandit/vebsite/readme.md

 yes that's an html comment in the markdown itself
 * use `python thumbnailify` to create thumbnails -- and link thumbnails with `thumbnail = "/img/boat-thumbnail.png"` in the front matter
+* tags should be plural or a gerund

 #### organization